kaazii/zendesk-coding-challenge/README.md

 # Conclusion
 I am very proud of myself for how far I got in this project.
 I used a language that I am not familiar with, and was able to come up with something that satisfied *most* of the requirements.
 I feel that I could have done a lot better with making my code more testable from the get-go.
 However, I will take this as a learning experience and try to improve on my coding skills.
 I wil definitely be continuing to code in Node.js!

-I thoroughly enjoyed this experience.
-Thank you for this opportunity, Zendesk.
+I thoroughly enjoyed this experience!
+Thank you so much for this opportunity, Zendesk.